vaidasal/AnalyserX/README.md

 <img width="978" alt="Screenshot 2021-03-05 at 15 15 57" src="https://user-images.githubusercontent.com/51539520/110150985-31685700-7de0-11eb-8c9a-22891574a183.png">

 # Time Synchronisation
 AnalyserX looks for 'vehicle_gps_position_0' for gps time with timestamp synchronisation.
 It's calculated only when creating a set.
-In order to see gps time on x-Axes, a set (of one log) must be created.
 Synchronisation is based on pandas function merge_asof with direction nearest and tolerance of 500ms.
 At first, timestamp of the first selected dataset will be analysed in order to determine the shortest data sample period.
 Then the earliest starting time and the latest ending time for all selected logs will be saved.
 Syncronisation is then based on time series, that is created with these three parameters.

 # PDF Export
 It is possible to create a test session report in PDF.
 You can select, which information should be included.